 To be considered for a liver transplant, you need to be reasonably fit, not smoke or take illegal drugs, and have stopped drinking alcohol for at least six months.
-Currently, all liver transplants in Australia are performed in public hospitals and there is no cost to you.
+Currently, all liver transplants in Australia are performed in public hospitals and there is no cost for in-hospital services.
+You will usually have to pay for medicines you take at home.

 Donor livers are scarce and waiting for a suitable liver may take many months.
 During this time, the cancer may continue to grow.
 As a result, most people have tumour ablation or TACE to control the cancer while they wait for a donor.

-Unfortunately, in some people the cancer progresses despite treatment and a liver transplant will no longer be helpful.
-In this situation, you will be removed from the liver transplant waiting list and alternative treatment options will be discussed.
+Unfortunately, in some people the cancer progresses despite treatment and a liver transplant will no longer be possible.
+In this situation, you will be removed from the liver transplant waiting list and your doctor will discuss alternative treatment options.